elsayedelmandoh/Sentiment-Analysis-on-Social-Media-Posts-with-LSTM/README.md

 ## Overview

-Developed sentiment analysis on social media posts using NLTK for preprocessing and LSTM networks for classification.
+Developed sentiment analysis on social media posts using NLTK for preprocessing, and TF-IDF for feature extraction.
+Implemented an LSTM model for classification.
 The model classifies data into positive or negative sentiment, achieving 99% accuracy on the training data and 89% accuracy on the test data.

 ## Dataset